 Named by The Guardian UK as a composer "who will enrich your life", Shruthi Rajasekar is an Indian-American musician exploring identity, community, and joy.
-Shruthi's music draws from her training in the Carnatic (South Indian classical) and Western classical idioms, Shruthi creates music that explores intersections in cultural and musical identity.
-Composition honors include the 2018 Composers Guild of New Jersey Award, commissions from VocalEssence, and more than a dozen plays on Classical MPR.
+Shruthi's music draws from her training in the Carnatic (South Indian classical) and Western classical idioms.
+Composition honors include the KHORIKOS ORTUS International Award and the Global Women in Music Award from the United Nations & Donne in Musica.
 As a soprano and Carnatic vocalist, Shruthi has been recognized by the National Association of Teachers of Singing (NATS) and the internationally-televised Carnatic Music Idol USA.
-A graduate of Princeton University, Shruthi is currently living and studying in the UK as a Marshall Scholar.
+A graduate of Princeton University, Shruthi is currently completing her tenure in the UK as a Marshall Scholar in composition and ethnomusicology.

 Need a bio with a special focus?
 Please contact me with details.